Program length: 10 weeks

 After successfully completing this program, you will receive a certificate of completion from Mayo Clinic School of Health Sciences.

 The fellowship accepts undergraduate junior- or senior-level students majoring in physics, chemistry, mathematics, computer science, or engineering.

-The application cycle will open November 1, 2019 and close Feb.
-7, 2020.
-Your application and all supporting documentation must be received Feb.
-7, 2020.
-Offers are extended in February.
+The application cycle will open Jan.
+11, 2021, and will close Feb.
+28, 2021.
+Your application and all supporting documentation must be received by Feb.
+28 at 5 p.m.
+(MST).
+Offers are extended in March.
 The program begins in May or June, according to the availability of the selected student.

 To be eligible for the Medical Physics Summer Undergraduate Research Fellowship, you must:

 - Have completed your sophomore or junior year of an undergraduate degree in physics, chemistry, mathematics, computer science or engineering, before the start of the fellowship